 - 1. Include narrative on stakeholder consultations in development of programmes which was absent from the documents but which was clearly part of the preparation, as confirmed during panel discussions. - 2.
 Tidy up of the typographical issues in the document. - 3.
 Include a greater focus on service user perspectives and reading material drawing on service user perspectives and experiences across all programmes. - 4.
-Incorporate an appropriate focus on the importance of ethics as an element of the curriculum - 5.
-Integrate and give class representatives access to the NStEP training programme. - 6.
-Clarify nature and role of Student Contact Person in DEASP, and include this information in the student handbook. - 7.
-Clarify word count for assignments. - 8.
+Integrate and give class representatives access to the NStEP training programme. - 5.
+Clarify nature and role of Student Contact Person in DEASP, and include this information in the student handbook. - 6.
 Ensure that programme management roles are clearly delineated and defined.